-SIMBAT is widely regarded as the most accurate high strain dynamic testing method available.
+SIMBAT is widely regarded as the most accurate high strain dynamic pile testing method available.

 Suitable for both cast-in place and pre-cast piles, the SIMBAT technique was first developed in the 1980's before being further developed by James Fisher Testing Services, and gained in popularity over traditional dynamic testing techniques.

-The core differences between SIMBAT and more traditional dynamic testing techniques are:
+The core differences between SIMBAT and more traditional dynamic load testing techniques are:

 - A high speed optical / digital theodolite is used to record real-time displacement

 - A series of high and low strain blows are used so reactions are determined without assuming soil damping factors

 - Displacement data from the theodolite is used to correct accelerometer data